ForrSiis/vsv/README.md

 * VSV in various styles and situations
 * Comparison to other text formats
-* View test.html with vsv.js in the same folder.
+* View index.html, or visit https://forrsiis.github.io/vsv/index.html
-* Try out the plugins for SMF and Wordpress.
+* Try out the TablesPlus plugins for SMF and Wordpress.

 ** FAQ **

 * How to handle values that contain just newline?
     * Blank lines is recommended to be skipped over in the output.
-* Can it be used for objects or hierarchy? i.e. in place of JSON, XML, HTML
+* Can it be used for objects or hierarchical containers? i.e. in place of JSON, XML, HTML
-    * The syntax of VSV is flexible enough as substitute for JSON and XML.
-However, the aesthetics may or may not fit your personal taste.
+    * The syntax of VSV is flexible, yet consistent and reliable enough as substitute for JSON and XML.
+Moreover, much easier to read and smaller file size than those behemoths.
 * Can it be used as configuration file? cf. INI, CONF files, passwd
     * Yes, VSV can be used to replace simple configuration and database files.
-* Can it be used for subtitles and playlists?
+* Can it be used for subtitles, playlists, site summary, etc?
-    * Yes, VSV can be used for subtitles and playlists.
+    * Yes, VSV can be adapted for subtitles, playlists, and site summary syndication, and many other uses.
 Standards are in R&D phase.
+Playlists are already viable for VLC -- providing simple, yet powerful and elegant way to build playlists compared to other formats.

+** Links **

+* Showcase of lists, tables, object notation @ https://forrsiis.github.io/vsv/index.html
+* Discussion about VSV, including expanding to various usages @  https://ieants.cc/smf/index.php?topic=203.0